numfocus/gsoc/2016/ideas-list-swc.md

 Any of these skills could be learned during the project and we will help you with them, but you probably can't learn *all* of them during GSOC.

+This project will consist of single server application you'll be designing and writing from scratch, and you'll also make changes to existing scripts too.

 ### First steps

 Have a look at [Software Carpentry][swc]'s [installation-test scripts][swc-install] and make suggestions of how to improve it.

+As a bonus, you can implement
-A demo that consist of client and web server where the client sends the platform used to the server, and server stores it in the database will give you a bonus.
+a demo consisting of a client and web server, where the client sends platform (e.g. operating system) details to the server, and servers stores that in the database.

 ### Mentoring process